 What Patrick Mahomes did in the Super Bowl was amazing, and, perhaps, in football terms, heroic.
 But it was not leadership.
 It was the actions of an incredibly talented and phenomenally gifted individual contributor.

-For the Super Bowl exploits we witnessed on Sunday to be leadership, the MVP would have to recruit a crew of other quarterbacks, train them in the trade of avoiding 300 pound linemen while completing 40 yard passes, and unleash them on the NFL to win football game after football game, Super Bowl after Super Bowl.
+For the Super Bowl exploits we witnessed on Sunday to be leadership, the MVP would have to recruit a crew of other quarterbacks, train them in the trade of avoiding 300 pound linemen while completing 50 yard passes, and unleash these athletes on the NFL to win football game after football game, Super Bowl after Super Bowl.

-1. Heroic leadership leaves others immobilized in awe
+1. Heroic sales leadership leaves others immobilized in awe

 A genius with a thousands helpers is still genius.
 He or she is simply not a leader.